 A special community in Tasiilaq: Futsal gives confidence

-From hard training sessions in Tasiilaq to nerves on the hall floor of the big city, futsal gives experiences of a lifetime and confidence to the young boys on ATA's U15 team.
+From tough training sessions in Tasiilaq to nerves on the city's court, futsal provides lifelong experiences and self-confidence to the young boys on ATA's U15 team.

 They run after the ball at full speed and dream of making it all the way to GM in Ilulissat if they can afford the trip.